neontribe/my-best-life/content/services/the-baytree-centre-spark.md

 format: Meeting a group of people
 location: The Baytree Centre, 300-302 Brixton Road, London SW9 6AE
 time: Wednesdays from 5pm to 6.30pm
+quotation: Before I joined Spark, I didn't really have anyone I could talk to - but I really trust the girls I have met and I know they have my back.
 contactExplanation: "To register email, call or text (07494 679982) or visit the Baytree Centre. "
 email: youth@baytreecentre.org.uk or rosanna@baytreecentre.org.uk
 form: https://www.baytreecentre.org/wp-content/uploads/2020/02/Baytree-Referral-Form.docx